YIshihara11201/iOSTips/XCTest/XCTest.md

 	MySingleton.stubbedInstance = MySingleton()
 	MySingleton.shared.doSomething()
 }
 ```

 *Note*
-`Use this technique when you do not own singletons.`
+`Use this technique when you own singletons.`
 But in general, you should avoid mixing test code into production code.
 Conditional compilation makes code hard to read, reason about, and maintain.
 Dependency Injection Principles, Practices, and Patterns [^1] describes the singleton backdoor as an anti-pattern called Ambient Context.